Machine-learning recovery of foreground wedge-removed 21-cm light cones for high-$z$ galaxy mapping: U-Net Recovery

 The neural network architecture employed in this work is the same as the U-Net presented in GH21, which in turn draws heavily from the architecture presented in \cite{isensee}.
 A schematic of the U-Net we use is shown in Figure \ref{fig:U-Net}.
 The context modules (shown in light blue) in the downwards (left) path of the U-Net consist of successive $3\times3\times3$ convolutional layers.
 In the upwards (right) path of the U-Net, upsampling modules (shown in orange) consist of a three-dimensional upsampling layer followed by a $3\times3\times3$ convolutional layer, localization modules (shown in dark blue) consist of a $3\times3\times3$ convolutional layer followed by a $1\times1\times1$ convolutional layer, and segmentation layers (shown in grey) consist of a three-dimensional upsampling layer.

 As a reminder, the problem our U-Net is configured to solve is one of two-class image segmentation.
 A well-trained network should thus be able to identify each voxel within a foreground wedge removed 21-cm map as neutral or ionized (1 or 0).
 While our network is not designed to produce exact binary outputs, a binarization filter is used when evaluating predictions on the testing set.
 Such external binarization was implemented to incentivize the network to produce near-binary outputs.
 We emphasize that this binarization filter is not part of the U-Net architecture, and is therefore not present in Figure \ref{fig:U-Net}.
-As in GH21, we find that recovery performance is insensitive to the binarization threshold, confirming that our network has been successfully incentivized.
-We implement the same binarization threshold of 0.9 as GH21.
+As in GH21, we find that recovery performance is insensitive to the binarization threshold (changing minimally when varying the threshold from 0 to 1), confirming that our network has been successfully incentivized.
+We implement the same binarization threshold of 0.9 as GH21 on the basis that it classifies even slightly ionized regions (as determined by our U-Net) as completely ionized.
 This process maps all voxels in the prediction with a value greater than or equal to 0.9 to 1 and less than 0.9 to 0.

 During training, we pass normalized (between 0 and 1) foreground wedge removed 21-cm maps as inputs and binarized 21-cm maps as labels to our network.
 For this binarization of labels (i.e., separate from the binarization of the predictions discussed previously), we use a threshold of $\Delta T_{21} = 0\, \text{mK}$, such that neutral voxels, where $\Delta T_{21} > 0$, have a value of 1 and ionized voxels, where $\Delta T_{21} = 0$, have a value of 0.
 These binarized 21-cm maps act as the ground-truth comparison for the network, and are used to compute the loss during training and the recovery prediction statistics after training.
 We train our network using a modified binary dice coefficient (BDC) loss function